dromescu/awesome_aws_reinvent2017_workshops/README.md

 * ALX402 - Oh No, I Got Featured: How to Build, Scale, and Test an Alexa Backend to Handle All Your New Customers
 * ALX401 - Advanced Alexa Skill Building: Conversation and Memory
 * ALX306 - Build a Game Skill for Echo Buttons
+* ALX316 - How to Build a Backend for an Alexa Smart Home Skill

 ## Analytics & Big Data
 * ABD322 - Implementing a Flight Simulator Interface Using AI, Virtual Reality, and Big Data on AWS